cidxb/metsuke/README.md

 *   **Improved AI Guidance:** Formulate requests to the AI with less ambiguity by referencing specific tasks and context from the plan.
 *   **Reliable Context:** Avoid losing critical context buried in long chat histories.
 *   **Easier Verification:** Quickly check if AI actions align with the planned tasks.
+*   **Interactive TUI Dashboard (`metsuke tui`):** Gain real-time visibility into the project's status through an optional terminal interface.
+Visually track task completion progress, view status/priority breakdowns, explore dependencies, check suggested next steps, and monitor internal logs—all providing a convenient, high-level overview of the ongoing work and the AI's activity.

 **For the AI Assistant:** 🤖